-Northern Pin Oak is a native deciduous tree with a short trunk, many small branches and a narrow to rounded crown, growing in Minnesota to 50 feet in height and to 2 feet in diameter.
+Northern Pin Oak is a native deciduous tree with a short trunk, many small branches and a narrow to rounded crown, usually growing in Minnesota to 50 feet in height and to 2 feet in diameter.
 The lower part of the trunk will often have old branch stubs.
 Young trees will be more narrow, mature trees can develop the rounded crown if they are not crowded.
+The largest known specimen in Minnesota (as of 2019) is Houston County, measuring 97 feet high, 68 foot crown spread and 143 inches in circumference with a ranking of 257 points.

 The bark is gray or dark brown, smooth initially, becoming shallowly fissured and furrowed into shallow grooves and narrow plates.
 The inner bark is light yellow to orangish.
-Twigs are reddish with light color lenticels.
+Twigs have light color lenticels.
 Terminal buds are a dark reddish-brown, but silvery or tawny near the tip, often 5-angled in cross section.
+Clusters of buds are located at the tips of the twigs.

-Leaves are alternate, 3 to 5 inches long and 3 to 4 inches wide, elliptical, broadest across the lobes nearest the tip, and can be divided over half way to the mid-vein with 5 to 7 deep lobes (sometimes 9).
+Leaves are alternate, 3 to 5 inches long and 3 to 4 inches wide, elliptical, broadest across the lobes nearest the tip, and can be indented over half way to the mid-vein with 5 to 7 deep lobes (sometimes 9).
 Most lobes go halfway to the mid-vein.
 Each lobe ends in several bristle-tipped teeth (awns).
-Between the lobes (the sinuses) the area is generally round.
+The area between the lobes (the sinuses) is generally round.
 As with most oaks, leaf shapes can be quite variable.
 The leaf base can vary from obtuse to truncate.
-There is a short leaf stalk, a shiny green upper surface and lighter under with tufts of hair along the mid-vein.
+There is a short leaf stalk, a shiny green upper surface, lighter color under with tufts of hair along the mid-vein.
 The branching secondary veins appear raised from the surface.
 Fall color can vary from brown to a deep red turning to brown.

 Seed: The female flowers mature to an egg-shaped acorn, 1/2 to 1 inch long, 1/3 to 1/2 enclosed in a deep top-shaped cap with tightly pressed scales tapering abruptly to a stalked base.
 The nut is reddish-brown.
 The acorn matures in the second summer as do most species in the Quercus Sect.
 Lobatae - the Red Oak Group.
 Occasionally the top of the nut will have a faint ring of fine pits.
 Dispersion is by animals in August to December of the second year.
 Trees require some age before bearing - upwards of 20 years.